By the early 1950s, the American car

 The first Thunderbirds featured body on

-the most expensive model starting at $2,944.
-Under the hood was a V8
+were also the most expensive model starting at $2,944.
+Under the hood

-engine of the "Y-block" family, sporting 292 cubic inches and rated at
+was a V8 engine of the "Y-block" family, sporting 292 cubic inches and

-the market, the car sported one of the best hp-to-weight ratios around
+powerful V8 on the market, the car sported one of the best

 Released in October 1954 as a 1955 model, it was initially offered in

-of these cars met and exceeded all projections, so in the early Spring
+sales of these cars met and exceeded all projections, so in the early

 As with any motorcar of the day, the base price got you a pretty

 heater-defroster, and power equipment such as windows, steering and